 Thiago Piacentini

-Frontend engineer & web accessibility advocate — Perth, WA
+Web Accessibility Engineer & web accessibility advocate — Perth, WA

 Bridging technical implementation with inclusive design.